longhorn09/lorebot-discord-client/README.md

 1. Create a new file in the `commands/` directory
 2. Export `data` (SlashCommandBuilder) and `execute` (function)
+3. Include `MessageFlags` import for ephemeral responses
-3. The command will be automatically loaded on startup
+4. The command will be automatically loaded on startup

 ### Adding New Events